ArnaudBuchholz/reserve/docs/openui5.md

 * Testing helpers (qUnit / [OPA](https://youtu.be/HiZq-kuIbt0))
 * ...

-More information can be found in [the documentation](https://openui5.hana.ondemand.com/).
+More information can be found in [the official documentation](https://ui5.sap.com/).

 ### Building an OpenUI5 application